 Yes, compression socks help with shin splints by encouraging better blood flow in the legs, supporting your muscles to prevent fatigue, and helping the tissues around your shins recover more quickly.
 They also increase muscle stamina and help your body acclimate to prolonged or higher-intensity activities by providing durable support to your leg and calf.

 This support prevents the buildup of fluids in your tissues that cause the inflammation and pain associated with shin splints.
-In fact, compression socks—like those available at Nurse Yard—are frequently recommended by physicians as simple and effective for treating shin splints.
+In fact, graduated compression socks—like those available at Nurse Yard—are frequently recommended by physicians as simple and effective for treating shin splints.

 Pain associated with shin splints is usually caused by fluid retention straining the connected muscle tissues in the affected area.
 Lactic acid can also build up in muscles and cause them to become sore and inflamed.
 Compression encourages those fluids to drain and redistribute throughout the body, reducing pressure and relieving your muscle soreness.